clearlinux/clear-linux-documentation/source/clear-linux/clear-linux.rst

 Welcome to the |CLOSIA| documentation pages.
 Our documentation is split into five sections: Get started, Concepts, Guides, Tutorials, and Reference.
-Under :ref:`Get started`, you can find information about installing |CL| on bare metal, in a virtual environment, or as a live image on a USB stick.
-Under the :ref:`Concepts` section, you can find detailed technical information about the |CL| features.
-The :ref:`Guides` section contains step-by-step instructions to complete common tasks.
-The :ref:`Tutorials` section contains step-by-step instructions to complete the installation and configuration of tools needed for a specific use case.
-Lastly, the :ref:`Reference` section contains information providing additional context or details.
+Under :ref:`get-started`, you can find information about installing |CL| on bare metal, in a virtual environment, or as a live image on a USB stick.
+Under the :ref:`concepts` section, you can find detailed technical information about the |CL| features.
+The :ref:`guides` section contains step-by-step instructions to complete common tasks.
+The :ref:`tutorials` section contains step-by-step instructions to complete the installation and configuration of tools needed for a specific use case.
+Lastly, the :ref:`reference` section contains information providing additional context or details.

 .. toctree::